leyfall/coding_journey/DAYS.md

   For the next thurday, friday, and saturday I wont be around so gonna stop the strak for a bit Sorry but will be back.

+Day 104 - 01 - 04.01.26

+- So yeah gotta do some 2 hour deep work of study and coding so I can be happy.
+- Just done brain rotting which is insane.